junxit/us-congress-bills-109/metadata.md

 - 2006-03-30 — Introduced in House
 - 2006-03-30 — Referred to the House Committee on Government Reform.
 - 2006-03-30 — Sponsor introductory remarks on measure.
 (CR E474-476)
+- 2006-05-04 — Committee Consideration and Mark-up Session Held.
+- 2006-05-04 — Ordered to be Reported Unfavorably by the Yeas and Nays: 15 - 13.
+- 2006-05-09 — Placed on the House Calendar, Calendar No. 172.
+- 2006-05-09 — Reported adversely by the Committee on Government Reform.
+H. Rept.
+109-457.
+- 2006-05-09 — Reported adversely by the Committee on Government Reform.
+H. Rept.
+109-457.